CloudCannon/rosey/docs/content/docs/_index.md

 npx rosey generate --source _site
 ```

-We will now see a new file in our project:
+This will read the static HTML and extract any elements that have been tagged for translation.
+We now see a new file in our project:

 {{< tree >}}
 .eleventy.js
 package.json
 _includes/
 >> _layouts/
-   >> default.liquid
+   >> home.liquid
 _site/
 >> index.html
 index.liquid